Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-cask-Maintainer-Guide.md

 - The `version` and `sha256` both change (keeping the same format): Merge.
 - Only the `sha256` changes: Merge unless the version needs to be updated as well.
   It’s not uncommon for upstream vendors to update versions in-place.
+  However, be wary for times when e.g. upstream could have been hacked.
 - `livecheck` is updated: Use your best judgement and try to make sure that the changes follow the [`livecheck` guidelines](Brew-Livecheck.md).
 - Only the `version` changes or the `version` format changes: Use your best judgement and